HEPData/hepdata/hepdata/templates/analyses_schema/1.0.0/readme.md

   - **pretty_name** (`string`): a pretty name for the analysis.
   - **implementations** (`array`): the implementations array can also have the following fields:
     - **path** (`string`): the path to the implementation in the tool.
+    Is used to fill placeholders for URLs but must not reference other fields for this implementation.
 - **implementations_license** (`dict`): a dictionary describing the license for the implementations of the analyses in the tool.
   Taken to be CC0 if not specified.